Position

 How to become a Family Support Specialist?

-1. Earn a relevant degree.
-Start with a bachelor's degree in social work, psychology, or family studies.
+1. Earn a degree: Obtain a relevant degree.
+This can be in social work, psychology, or a similar field.

 How long does it take to become a Family Support Specialist?